Supersonic-Sites/richardphelps/content/_index.md

 ---
 title: Train Wreck - A Book By Richard Phelps
-description: Richard Phelp - Author of Train Wreck®, a novel about Love and Deceit among the Souther California Elite.
+description: Richard Phelp - Author of Train Wreck®, a novel about Love and Deceit among the Southern California Elite.
 heroimg: /img/trainwreck_cover.webp
 hero_title: Train Wreck
 hero_desc: A novel about Love and Deceit among the Souther California Elite.